AdrianSchneble/nap/documentation/TestPlan.md

 ## 6. Entry and Exit Criteria
 ### 6.1Test Plan
 #### 6.1.1 Test Plan Entry Criteria
 The execution of the test plan can begin as soon as the firtst unit test is written.
+A new build is automatically initiated after each commit and is executed by Unity Cloud Build.

 #### 6.1.2 Test Plan Exit Criteria
 The execution of the test plan is complete when the project is finished